Skip to content Skip to navigation menu

 Step 1

 During this planning stage, it’s very helpful to ‘dry lay’ your tiles down so you know what the final layout will be.
 To find your starting position, measure the width of your room and mark the centre point on the floor with a pencil.
-Then from this centre point, position the tiles going towards one of the side walls, inserting spacers between each tile.
+Then from this centre point, position the tiles going towards one of the side walls, inserting tile spacers between each tile.

 Tile-A-Floor-Step-1.jpg